input-output-hk/catalyst-engineering/guides_and_processes/process_improvements.md

 - Daily review of draft PRs
 - Focus on requirement alignment
 - Direct communication with developers via Slack if issues are found
-- May tag PRs requiring walkthroughs
+- May tag PRs requiring walk-throughs

 #### Developer Role
 - Focus reviews on "Ready" PRs, not drafts
-- If PR is tagged for walkthrough:
+- If PR is tagged for walk-through:
   - Schedule 1:1 with a peer when PR is ready
-  - Conduct live code walkthrough
+  - Conduct live code walk-through

 #### Review Guidelines
 - Small PRs (1 day or less of work) can skip draft stage
 - Other team members should focus on reviewing PRs marked as ready
-- Tagged PRs require peer walkthrough before final review
+- Tagged PRs require peer walk-through before final review

 ### Expected Outcomes